 How to get Windows Package Manager?

 Windows Insiders already have it.
-Go to open-source GitHub repository for the client.
+Go to the open-source GitHub repository for the client.
 You can join any of the Windows Insider rings.
 You can join the Windows Package Manager Insider program by providing your Microsoft Account (MSA) to Windows Package Manager Insider Program and request to be included in the preview.

 Meanwhile, you can also check out Chocolatey, a free Package Manager for Windows 10.